Azure-Samples/digital-twins-explorer/README.md

 1. From a command prompt in the root folder, run `docker build -t adt-explorer .`.
 This will build the Docker image for the ADT explorer.
 1. From the same command prompt, run `docker run -it -p3000:3000 adt-explorer`.
     > By default, the app runs on port 3000.
 To customize the port, change the run command.
 For example, to use port 8080 run `docker run -it -p8080:3000 adt-explorer`
-    > Note: When run successfully the application will display a message showing you the URL & port that you must open to browse the app.
-When running the app inside docker this information might not be accurate, as other port might have been exposed.
-Be sure to use the port you chose before.
+    >  * Note: When run successfully the application will display a message showing you the URL & port that you must open to browse the app.
+When running the app inside Docker this information might not be accurate, as other port might have been exposed.
+Be sure to use
+    >  the port you chose before.
-    > Note: Your ADT app registration must have a reply URL using the same port you are using - e.g. `localhost:7000` if that is the port you are using.
+    >  * Note: Your ADT app registration must have a reply URL using the same port you are using - e.g. `localhost:7000` if that is the port you are using.
 1. You can now open your web browser and browse to `http://localhost:3000` (change `3000` for the apropriate port, if you changed it) and the app should appear.

 ## Quick Start: Create an Example Graph